-Because Salesforce does not use the password field other than to pass it back to you, you do not need to send a password in this field.
-Instead, you could pass another authentication token, such as a Kerberos Ticket so that your actual corporate passwords are not passed to or from Salesforce.
+Because Salesforce doesn't use the password field other than to pass it back to you, don't pass in a password.
+Instead, pass another authentication token, such as a Kerberos Ticket, so that your corporate passwords aren't passed to or from Salesforce.